viniciusoyama/component_party/README.md

 end
 ```

-4) Customize css only for a given component
+4) Customize and namespace your css for a given component

 **app/components/pages/users/list/style.sass**